Ericteoh0045/TT1L_G4_Requirements_Project/SRS/SRS.md

 </tr>
 <tr>
 <td><strong>Item Description</strong></td>
-<td colspan="3">A text field that shows the price of ticket to enter the
+<td colspan="3">A display label that shows the price of ticket to enter
-event</td>
+the event</td>
 </tr>
 <tr>
 <td><strong>Item Purpose</strong></td>
-<td colspan="3">To let user knows the cost required to attend the
+<td colspan="3">To let user know the cost required to attend the
 event </td>
 </tr>
 <tr>